 The term “behavior” is used in multiple ways across disciplines.
 Behavioral observation has long been used for psychological research on human behavior.
-Experimental psychologists conduct field and/or laboratory experiments to learn more about why people take certain actions.
+Experimental psychologists conduct experiments to learn more about why people take certain actions.
 Behavioral economists focus on the decision-making processes of individuals and institutions.
 In political science, the subfield of political behavior focuses on attitudes.
 Sociologists study how human behavior is shaped by the groups to which people belong and by the social interactions that occur within those groups.
 Social scientists across these areas have evaluated interventions in ongoing policies and programs to test the effectiveness of their theories and models.
 The foundation seeks applications from all of these perspectives regarding how they affect individual, group, and institutional behaviors and social structures.

 RSF is open to a range of questions consistent with its mission to “improve social and living conditions in the United States” and the funding priorities of its other core programs on Social, Political and Economic Inequality, Race, Ethnicity and Immigration, and Future of Work.

 RSF priorities do not include analyses of health or mental health outcomes or health behaviors as these are priorities for other funders.
 For the same reason, RSF seldom supports studies focused on educational processes or curricular issues but does prioritize analyses of inequities in student achievement or educational attainment.
 Limited consideration will be given to projects that test well-established behavioral effects without examining their context or underlying mechanisms.
 RSF does not fund studies using data from other countries unless they are part of a comparative project aimed at elucidating social and living conditions in the U.S.

 The kinds of topics and questions that are of interest include, but are not limited to, the following: